0mpurdy/ModalSample/README.md

 - Popping a modal then immediately pushing another one returns to the "NextPage"

-On another project, there is an additional issue where popping a modal returns to the original main page of the application (disregarding the history in the navigation stack underneath).

 Using the latest prerelease versions (`prerelease-broken` branch) does not fix the issue.